Aiden O'Neill: Club career

 O'Neill played youth football for Brisbane Athletic between 2008 and 2012.
 He moved to England as a teenager, where he sought to pursue a career in football.

 On 12 January 2016, O'Neill signed his first professional contract with then-Championship side Burnley.
 He made his professional debut for the club on 20 August 2016, coming on as a late substitute against Liverpool in the Premier League as Burnley won 2–0.
 He made his full debut days later, starting in an extra time loss to Accrington Stanley in the EFL Cup.

 In January 2017, he joined EFL League One strugglers Oldham Athletic on loan until the end of the season.
 He made a total of fifteen appearances for the Latics.

 In August 2017, he joined League One side Fleetwood Town on a season-long loan deal.
 In January 2018, he returned to Burnley early having made twenty-seven appearances and scoring once against Blackburn Rovers.

 In August 2018, O'Neill returned to Australia to play for Central Coast Mariners in the A-League on a season-long loan.

 Melbourne City

 O'Neill signed a three-year deal with Melbourne City in September 2020.

-During the 22/23 season O'Neill had become a key player in the starting 11, scoring a brace in a 2–1 victory against Brisbane Roar on 12 March 2023.
+During the 2022–23 season O'Neill had become a key player in the starting 11, scoring a brace in a 2–1 victory against Brisbane Roar on 12 March 2023.

-During the Melbourne Derby on the 17 December 2022, O'Neill scored the opening goal during the match, that was later abandoned due to player safety in the 22nd minute.
+During the Melbourne Derby on 17 December 2022, O'Neill scored the opening goal during the match, that was later abandoned due to player safety in the 22nd minute.
 During the resumption of the match on 5 April 2023, O'Neill scored a second goal completing his brace.
 His brace became the longest time between both goals in a brace with his first and second goal being 156,956 minutes apart.